• Facebook

 Another easy cooking method is Instant Pot steamed broccoli.
 You can steam either fresh or frozen broccoli in a pressure cooker.

-You can also try sheet-pan soy sauce chicken and broccoli or rice noodles with roasted broccoli and mushrooms or slow cooker beef and broccoli.
+Looking for more broccoli recipeis?
+Try sheet-pan soy sauce chicken and broccoli or rice noodles with roasted broccoli and mushrooms or slow cooker beef and broccoli or Instant Pot broccoli risotto.

 Jump to: